 On February 15, 2008, Urbana entered into a demand loan facility with a major Canadian chartered bank (the "Bank").
 On March 2, 2015, the loan facility agreement was amended to allow Urbana to borrow up to \$25M.
 Interest is charged on the outstanding balance of the loan facility at the Bank's prime rate plus 1.25%, calculated on a daily basis and paid monthly.
 The loan facility is secured by a general charge on Urbana's assets.
 Loan proceeds may be used to make additional investments and/or for general corporate purposes.
-As at September 30, 2020, the outstanding balance of the loan was \$16.2M.
-The minimum and maximum amounts borrowed during 2020 Q3 were \$700,000 and \$16.2M respectively.
-As at the date of this MD&A, the Corporation has complied with all covenants, conditions or other requirements of the loan facility.
+As at December 31, 2020, the outstanding balance of the loan was \$22.8M.
+The minimum and maximum amounts borrowed during 2020 were \$Nil and \$24.3M respectively.
+As at the date of this MD&A, the Corporation has complied with all covenants, conditions and other requirements of the loan facility.